hbc/HBC_master/contact/index.md

 title: "Contact"
 ---

-You can send general enquiries and project requests via [email](mailto:bioinformatics@hsph.harvard.edu).
+You can send general enquiries and project requests by emailing us at  bioinformatics(at)hsph.harvard.edu.
 For administrative requests, please contact [Meagan Plante](mailto:mplante@hsph.harvard.edu).
 Billing inquiries and grant-related questions are handled by [Rachel Boschetto](mailto:rboschet@hsph.harvard.edu).
 Alternatively, just stop by our office!

 ### Office Location